Best mobile plans for kids in Singapore (from $7.06/mth)

 • International Roaming

-• Deal: Roam Malaysia 100GB for 365 days
+• Deal: 5G included for 3 months + Roam Malaysia 100GB for 365 days

 $7.06